 Part 3 – Allowances for Participants/Accompanying Persons involved in the Clinical Trial (where applicable) Reference is made to the "Allowances for Trial Participants" template, included in the dossier of the application pursuant to Regulation (EU) No. 536/2014, which shall be deemed incorporated into this Agreement as an integral and substantial part thereof.

+The reimbursement conditions shall be as follows:

 PAYMENT AND INVOICING